 - London Pass – a digital guide to some tourist spots covered by the London Pass.

 - Google Maps – if you are a Google Local Guide, don’t forget to upload your photos and reviews.

 - City mapper – tells you where to find the quickest route while making use of London’s public transport system.

-- Tube Map – transport map and navigation of London for stations, stops, and pier.
+- Tube Map – transport map and navigation of London for stations, stops, and piers.

 London is one of the busiest cities in the world.
 You can visit London anytime but if you don’t want to get caught up in long lines at any tourist attractions then avoid the peak season which is late spring and summer.
 For first-timers, you can visit most tourist spots within three to four days.
-This article will guide you on everything that you need to know to make your trip a memorable and hassle-free one.
+This article will guide you on everything you need to know to make your trip memorable and hassle-free.